jenschlot/IBM-Bluemix-DevOps-Documentation/help/howto/jazz_scm_client/index.md

 # Working locally with IBM DevOps Services projects and Jazz source control

-If you selected Jazz Source Control Management for your IBM&reg; DevOps Services project you can complete work locally or by using the integrated Web IDE.
+If you use Jazz Source Control Management for your IBM&reg; DevOps Services project you can complete work locally or by using the integrated Web IDE.
 If you work in Eclipse, you can install the Rational Team Concert plug-in for version control.

 If you use the Track & Plan feature to manage your project plans and work items, you can also access your work items from Eclipse if you install the the Rational Team Concert plug-in.